 4. Keep Your Nonprofit’s Audience in Mind

-Even if your nonprofit tells elaborate stories through your graphic designs, they’ll only be effective if you understand your audience.
-Remember that your goal is to make your nonprofit stick in your supporters’ minds.
+Your goal is to make your nonprofit stick in your supporters’ minds.
 So, you’ll need to shape your designs to reflect their needs, wants, and interests by analyzing your donor data.

-But, of course, not every supporter of your nonprofit has the same needs, wants, or interests.
-Trying to make designs that consistently reflect your organization but also appeal to a diverse audience can quickly become complicated.
-To make the process easier, keep these considerations in mind:
+However, not every supporter of your nonprofit has the same needs, wants, or interests.
+To develop designs that appeal to various segments of your audience, keep these considerations in mind:

 Gathering demographic data on your supporters is the first step to understanding your audience.
-If you know which groups of the population you’re dealing with, you can tailor your design strategy to their interests.
+If you know more about the groups who support your cause, you can tailor your design strategy to their interests.

 These are some common demographic factors that will be helpful to know about your nonprofit’s audience: